 - Gastroenterology and Renal Devices Branch, Center for Devices and Radiological Health (CDRH)

-- Complete a report or independent project to be presented at FDA prior to completing of fellowship and at the appropriate forum during the ACG Annual Meeting.
+- Complete a report or independent project to be presented at the FDA prior to completion of fellowship and at an appropriate forum during the ACG Annual Meeting following completion of fellowship.

 - A liaison from the FDA Related Matters Committee will be appointed to serve as mentor and interact with the fellow and his/her Preceptor during the fellowship.